deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 ```console
 push ecx
 ```
 This gets the value onto the top of the stack.
-In other words, the value of `0x00000088` is being stored in ESP- as ESP contains the value of the item on top of the stack.
+In other words, the value of `0x00000088` is being stored in ESP - as ESP contains the value of the item on top of the stack.

 The last instruction: